-The Worcester Public Schools, with a budget of \$388.5 million in FY18, also receives funding from specific Federal and State grant sources.
+The Worcester Public Schools, with a budget of \$397.8 million in FY19, also receives funding from specific Federal and State grant sources.

-Figure 8: FY18 Worcester Public Schools Revenues
+Figure 8: FY19 Worcester Public Schools Revenues

 The Worcester Public Schools is the third largest school district in the Commonwealth of Massachusetts, behind Boston and Springfield, educating more than 25,000 students.
-76.3% of Worcester Public Schools students are high needs, including 57.2% that are economically disadvantaged, 34.2% that are English language learners, and 18.8% that are students with disabilities.
+In the 2017-2018 school year, 77.5% of Worcester Public Schools students were high needs, including 60% that were economically disadvantaged, 34% that were English language learners, and 19% that were students with disabilities.

-The Worcester Public Schools budget includes diverse expenditures.
-Personnel costs make up a significant portion of the budget-\$320 million, including over 2,800 educators and other staff.
+The WPS budget includes diverse expenditures.
+Salaries for the 4,244 budgeted positions make up two-thirds of all expenses (\$265 million).
 Yet the Worcester Public Schools also manage a portfolio of nearly 50 properties, a dining services operation that provides over five million meals annually, a fleet of vehicles including cars, trucks, and buses, and a sports program that includes many different athletic activities for high school students.